iceddante/blog-usa/posts/serverless-architectures.md

 The term "Serverless" is confusing because regardless of the implementation, there is still inevitably a server involved.
 The main difference is that the company creating and supporting an application, running on  a Serverless platform, effectively outsources the server management aspects to a provider (AWS, Google, Azure,...), and so can focus only on the functional part of the application.

 ## Some use cases
 Let's now study concrete cases of using Serverless.
-You can find more details on these architectures and even real examples by visiting the awslabs github (https://github.com/awslabs).
+You can find more details on these architectures and even real examples by visiting [Amazon Web Services - Labs](https://github.com/awslabs).

 ### Real-time file processing
 The first architecture we will see is about file processing.
 This architecture works very well when you need to have several transformations of a datasource before you can generate different output formats.